-Parents in Need was found by a core group of parents who all have children or grandchildren with special needs.
+Parents in Need was founded by a core group of parents who all have children or grandchildren with special needs.
 Having experienced the darkness of a diagnosis followed by the confusion and the struggle to find the right placement for our children, we want to support other parents through this journey.

-We are all too aware of how families are torn apart with the stress of discovering their child has a special need.
+We are all too aware of how families are torn apart with the stress of discovering their child has special needs.
 The loneliness and despair that parents feel can often cause relationships to end.
 Some parents become so desperate that they have committed suicide.
 We are an organisation that parents can turn to in their hour of need.

 Why do we exist?

 Parents in Need was set up because families with disabled children very often have a terrible problem getting their child to an appropriate school or accessing appropriate therapy within their current school.

 Council funding is tight, especially in education and therefore children are often only admitted to the closest and cheapest school possible.
 Sometime these children are struggling in mainstream, other times they are in the closest special needs school, which is inappropriate for their needs.
 There may be extra therapy that the child needs in their current placement which would make all the difference to their progress, or they may need a completely different type of school which the council are not prepared to offer.